wesleydeal/deal.digital/content/sample.md

 toc = true
 +++

-This page is here to demonstrate all of the common elements used on this website.
+This page is here to demonstrate all of the common elements[^foot1] used on this website.
 This is primarily intended for my personal use during stylesheet development.
 Oh, and by the way, [here is a link](#) that goes nowhere.

 This paragraph contains **bold**, ***bold italic (some of which is [linked](#))***, *plain italic,* and ~strikethrough~ text.